ntalasu/ntalasu/README.md

 Outside of tech, here’s what I love doing:

-- 🌎 Volunteering with [Club/Org]
-- 📷 Photography and editing
-- 🎨 Digital art and design
+- 🌍 Traveling the world
+- 🧁 Baking
-- 🏆 Leadership roles in [e.g., ACM, Women in Tech, etc.]
+- 🏆 Leadership roles in BreakThrough Tech
 ---

 ## 📬 Contact Me